ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

 Praha - contained_in_file - generalCityFile

-#### Advices
+## Advices

 We are aware that the exercises are advanced in difficulty.
-Some suggestions
+Some suggestions:

 1. For these exercises we advise you to make a schema of the datagraph on a paper (or else) to clearly see the data loaded with populateBrotherEntities and joinPopulate.